 Right-Sizing Strategy for the Rainbow Ahead

-By Lisa McFarland, Strategist, and Amy Perifanos, Vice President, Strategy & Implementation, Gongos, Inc.
+By Amy Perifanos and Lisa McFarland, Strategy & Implementation, Gongos, Inc.

 It’s probably safe to say that none of us had “navigate a global pandemic” as part of our strategic plans for 2020.
 But here we are, thrust into this reality and forced to evolve extremely fast.
 We’ve been living in a volatile, uncertain, complex, and ambiguous world for some time now, but this is an entirely new definition of VUCA.
 It makes the plans for success—that were so clear just a few months ago—fuzzy and inadequate.
 Our already unpredictable future has become ominous.

 But therein lies the opportunity.
 While there are many things we can’t control about this crisis, we can control how we respond.
 It’s a matter of choosing whether you want to be in survival mode or reinvention mode.
 A growth mindset, agility, and pragmatism are critical to forging through the challenges ahead, both present and future.